 Who in your company wants to continue working remotely?
 What changes do they expect to see when they transition from a crisis-driven work-from-home setup to something a little more refined?

 There’s a lot to say about being a successful manager of remote employees.
-Off-site workers come with a great deal of unique challenges – how can employees working from home stay socially connected to their coworkers?
+Off-site workers come with plenty of unique challenges – how can employees working from home stay socially connected to their coworkers?
 How can communication and collaboration thrive outside of the confines of a traditional office environment?
 Fortunately, remote work is absolutely possible with some key adjustments and the adoption of technologies that support a virtual office environment.

 Communication in a remote workforce is a unique challenge, particularly for newly remote companies.
 Employers that want to be effective with their remote workforce management will greatly benefit from investments in virtual communication and collaboration tools such as Slack, Microsoft Teams, or Workplace from Facebook.